-LAWRENCE PRESBYTERIAN MANOR ON U.S. NEWS AND WORLD REPORT BEST NURSING HOME 2017 LIST
+LAWRENCE PMMA ON U.S. NEWS AND WORLD REPORT BEST NURSING HOME 2017

 Lawrence Presbyterian Manor is on the U.S. News and World Report Best Nursing Homes 2017-18 list.
 The senior living community received the highest score of a five-star rating system to make the list, available today at www.usnews.com/nursinghomes.

 The U.S. News and World Report list uses information from the Centers for Medicare and Medicaid Services, the government agency that sets and enforces standards for nursing homes.
 CMS assigns one to five stars to each community for how well it performs in health inspections, nurse staffing and level of quality care.

 “Presbyterian Manors of Mid-America employees continue to focus their efforts on delivering quality care every day,” said PMMA President and CEO Bruce Shogren.
 “The five-star ratings confirm their good work.”